grabnerandi/keptn-qualitygate-examples/README.md

 ## 3. Git Repo
 Keptn installs its own Git.
 In order to modify SLIs & SLOs that are managed by keptn we will define a remote git upstream.
 Feel free to use GitHub, GitLab, Bitbucket or any other Git service.
 What you need are these 3 things
-1: **GIT_REMOTE_URL**: Create a Remote Git Hub Repo that includes a Readme.md
+1. **GIT_REMOTE_URL**: Create a Remote Git Hub Repo that includes a Readme.md
-2: **GIT_USER**: Your git user to login
+2. **GIT_USER**: Your git user to login
-3: **GIT_TOKEN**: A token for your git that allows keptn to push updates to that repo
+3. **GIT_TOKEN**: A token for your git that allows keptn to push updates to that repo

 In my case I simply create a GitHub repo like this:

 ![](sample/images/github-repo-create.png)

 ## 4. Dynatrace Token
 This example shows keptn quality gates based on Dynatrace metrics.
 Hence you need Dynatrace that instruments the services you want to validate SLOs against.
-In order for keptn to automate that validation we need two things
+In order for keptn to automate that validation we need two things:
-1: **Dynatrace URL**: Thats e.g: https://abc12345.dynatrace.live.com (for SaaS) or your https://managedservice/e/yourenvioronment (for Managed)
+1. **Dynatrace URL**: Thats e.g: https://abc12345.dynatrace.live.com (for SaaS) or your https://managedservice/e/yourenvioronment (for Managed)
-2: **Dynatrace API Token**: Please create a Dytrace API token with access to timeseries as well as read & write configuration (for my advanced service metric SLIs)
+2. **Dynatrace API Token**: Please create a Dytrace API token with access to timeseries as well as read & write configuration (for my advanced service metric SLIs)

 # 1. Installation of Keptn Quality Gates